17. Example [nuxt-20]: Porting the [vuejs-22] example

 } catch (error) {

-// we propagate the error to the main component
+// the error is traced back to the main component

 this.$emit('error', error)